Waifu-pics/waifu-api/README.md

 <img src="https://img.shields.io/github/license/Waifu-pics/api">

 ### Contributing
-Make sure to push to the `master` branch when contributing or making a pull request
+Make sure to push to the `master` branch when contributing or making a pull request, not `production`